the-modem-distro/pinephone_modem_sdk/docs/HOWTO.md

  - Make aboot: build the LK bootloader
  - Make kernel: Build the kernel and place a bootable image in target/
  - Make root_fs: Build the kernel and rootfs without proprietary blobs and place both in target/
- - Make recovery_fs: will initialize Yocto’s build environment if it wasn’t already done before, and will build a 15Mb bootable image that fits into the recovery partition to make debugging easier.
+ - Make recovery_fs: will initialize Yocto’s build environment if it wasn’t already done before, and will build a bootable image that fits into the recovery partition to make debugging easier.
 I've left two scripts: recoverymount and rootfs mount that mount either of the rootfs partitions into /tmp so you can make modifications to the running image more easily
  - Make clean: Will remove build and temporary directories
- - Make target_extract: Will dump the contents of the generated image to target/dump so you can examine the contents of what you're pushing
+ - Make target_extract: Will dump the contents of the generated image to target/dump so you can examine the contents of what you're pushing (you'll need python and python's CRC and LZO modules for it to work - check out [UBIDUMP here](https://github.com/nlitsme/ubidump))
  - make target_clean: Removes the target directory contents
  - make aboot_clean: Cleans the LK bootloader build folder along with the generated binary
  - make yocto_clean: Removes Yocto's temporary folder